OnielN14/react-dynamic-menu-with-svg-icon/README.md

 Bootstraped with [Vite](https://vitejs.dev/) and [Chakra UI](https://chakra-ui.com/).
-The project uses [react-inlinesvg](https://github.com/gilbarbara/react-inlinesvg) package under the hood, so make sure the check the package.
+The project uses [react-inlinesvg](https://github.com/gilbarbara/react-inlinesvg) package under the hood, so make sure to check the package.

 ## How to Run

-To run the project, just execute this command on your terminal :
+To run the project, just execute this command on your terminal (don't forget to run `npm install` first) :

 ```sh
 # Run Development Server